mynameisfiber/countmemaybe/README.md

 Below are some benchmarks of error rates.
 The set used for estimation are 160000 random 16bit integers and the benchmark was generated using the `test_dve.py` script.
-You can see that using a hash function with a larger domain yields better results, although it requires more memory.
-Furthermore, interesting dynamics are seen where HLL performs worse than KMV on some sets of data, and vise versa for others.
-More investigation is necessary!
+For some as of yet unknown reason, KMV with a 64bit hash function performs _worse_ than a 32bit hash function.
+This is counterintuitive and requires more investigation.
+Furthermore, exact mean relative error rates vary from run to run by ~1%

 ![Benchmarks](https://raw.github.com/mynameisfiber/countmemaybe/master/countmemaybe/test_dve.png "Benchmarks of hyper loglog vs kmin values")